WiBla/Plug-Badges/README.md

 A way to get plug's chat badge easily.

 ##Disclaimer
-All images listed here are property of plug.dj inc.
+All images listed here are property of Plug Technologies, Inc.